-As target example we consider a long cylindrical workpiece excited by a close-coupled axial coil (Fig.1).
-We have an axisymmetric heating device.
-An axial section is presented in the Fig.2 with the following significances: 1- the workpiece, 2 - the air and 3 - the coil.
+As target example we consider a long cylindrical workpiece excited by a close-coupled axial coil (figure 1).
+The problem is an axisymmetric heating device.
+An axial section is presented in the figure 2 with 1- the workpiece, 2 - the air and 3 - the coil.
+The coil is assimilated with a massive conductor.
+In this case we can not ignore the eddy currents in the coil.